mohd-arif-shaikh/mohd-arif-shaikh/README.md

 ### Hi there, I'm Arif Shaikh 👋

-I'm a Backend Software Engineer with over 3 years of experience specializing in designing and building scalable, microservices-driven platforms in the Java ecosystem[cite: 2, 5].
+I'm a Backend Software Engineer with over 3 years of experience specializing in designing and building scalable, microservices-driven platforms in the Java ecosystem.

 - 🔭 I’m currently working as a Backend Engineer at **Sarvagram Fincare** , architecting backend systems for fintech field operations.
 - 🌱 I’m passionate about distributed systems, real-time data processing with tools like **Kafka**, and optimizing database performance.